Table of Contents

 dairy products, products with added sugar, fatty meals, salty snacks, enriched cereals, bread, baked foods and pasta.

-Skin-friendly diets consist in limiting certain foods and beverages.
+Skin-friendly diets consist of limiting certain foods and beverages.

 Basically, you need to beware of bakery and sweet products.
 It is highly recommended to consume vitamin-rich foods – fruits and vegetables and not eating greasy meat.